Your business is missing out on the SEO benefits of structured data.

 - Improve crawlers’ ability to read your site: Markup unambiguously tells the search engines what’s on your page.
 This process matters especially to local businesses that need to clarify information like a contact number or what they’re selling.

 - Improve visibility on search engine results pages: Markup adds more information to your results, making them engaging and attractive to users.
 It indirectly boosts your SEO because users often prefer a well-formatted result.
-Not only that, but more clicks lead to higher rankings.
+Not only that, you’re helping search engines understand what types of services your business specializes in, more clicks lead to higher rankings.

 - Improve user experience: With more information available at their fingertips, your clients can make more informed decisions, increasing your qualified traffic.